 Metro amp Replacement JTM45 Board Review

 If you have read the Marshall JTM45 Review on this site I did say what a great amplifier this is. and how often people modify it to get that sound of the early JTM45's.
 There is a number of companies that make Point to Point boards just like in the old days out there and Metropolous Amplification is one of them.
-Metro amps as they are also known do in fact make JTM45's extremely physically alike to the original JTM45's; they made a copy of one they have.
+Metro amps as they are also known do in fact make JTM45's extremely physically alike to the original JTM45's; they made a copy of one they have - a point-to-point board.
+Is it a bad idea?
 Those Metro amp 'clones' as they are called are indeed as close as you can get to the originals without spending a very large amount of cash and hunting an old one down.
 And reports say they sound the same too!

 Didn't you just know they would release a board that just 'drops in' to the Marshall JTM45 Reissue (it's a point to point job just like the original) and het presto - your reissue is now an original.
 It is true that Marshall went to some great lengths to replicate as much as possible the old JTM45 with new components - but they contacted Dagnall Transformers (the original supplier of the transformers in the old JTM45) and asked them if they still had the specifications to make some more.
 Dagnall found the original specs and duly made Power, Output and choke's exactly like the originals.
 The Marshall made the reissue.